adaorachi/Grooveit_capstone/README.md

   In this project, the complete feature of the app renders the following:

+  Used the [Deezer API](https://developers.deezer.com/api) for the music data collection.
   A user can view all list of genres of music and artists.
   A user can filter of the artist based on the music genres.
   A user can view a single artist.